 Oxford City Council will then need to enter into contracts with the Environment Agency, the University of Oxford and possibly Oxfordshire County Council to commit HIF funds to ensure delivery of the funded infrastructure.
 It will be essential that Oxford City Council is protected against the unlikely event of clawback for non-delivery or any other contractual breach that presents a financial risk to the city council.
 An independent state aid assessment has been undertaken by external solicitors as required by Homes England.
 It confirms that the use of the funding does not breach state aid obligations.

 Level of risk

-The Risk Register is attached at Appendix 1.
+The Risk Register is attached.
 The risk of not securing the funds would have consequences for the delivery timetable of OFAS, as well as the regeneration plans and sustainable infrastructure investment at Osney Mead.